Internships and fellowships

 The VHSO is an equal opportunity training program, and we are constantly seeking to increase the diversity of our trainees and faculty.
 We believe that our field is best served when it draws on the richness of a wide range of cultures, subcultures, personal characteristics, and theoretical perspectives.
 Diversity is inherent in all aspects of human relations, and we are committed to the ideal that recognizing and respecting our diversity improves our ability to provide quality training and clinical services as well as facilitating personal and professional growth.
 Applicant screening and selection is merit based, with no preference based on age, sex, race, religion, ethnicity, sexual or gender orientation, political affiliation, or disability status.
 Members of groups that have been underrepresented in professional psychology are particularly encouraged to apply and share their perspectives with the patients and staff.

 We plan to conduct interviews by video conference on two days.
-The tentative dates are Friday, December 15 and Thursday, January 4.
+We anticipate having one interview day on a Friday in mid-December (likely December 13 or 20) and one on a Thursday in early January (likely January 9).
 We will make alternative arrangements for applicants who do not have access to compatible technology or who are not available on either of our scheduled interview days.

 To apply for the VHSO Psychology Internship, you should: